anandgupadhyay/AUWeatherApp/README.md

 **How to Run**
-- Download Code or [Clone the repository]: [https://www.uplabs.com/posts/weather-app-freebie    ](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository)
+- Download Code or Clone the repository: [https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository]
 - Open Project in Xcode
 - Run on Simulator
   - Set Simulator as run device